datanav/docs/configuration.rst

      - If set to ``false``, the dataset source will filter out entities where the ``$replaced`` property is ``true``.
 This typically used when reading from datasets that have been produced by the :ref:`merge <merge_source>` source.
      - ``true``
      -

+   * - ``supports_signalling`` (experimental)
+     - Boolean
+     - Flag used to enable signalling support between internal pipes (dataset to dataset pipes).
+If enabled, a pipe run is scheduled as soon as the input dataset changes (it does not interrupt any already running pipes).
+     - ``false``
+     -

 Continuation support
 ^^^^^^^^^^^^^^^^^^^^